The new features and enhancements are:

 - The cluster must be in a private subnet.

-- The metastore must be directly accessible from the cluster.
-This configuration does not work with Qubole-managed Hive metastore.
+- The Hive metastore must be directly accessible from the cluster.
+This configuration does not work with the Qubole-managed Hive metastore.

-Contact Qubole Support to disable the SSH access to the cluster.
 If SSH is disabled, the SSH port 22 must be opened by the user to allow Qubole Support to debug issues when you seek support.
-(PRES-2742)

 Cluster Health Tile Card with Metrics¶